kunhwiko/concepts/systems/linux.md

 ---
 ##### Driver
 ```
-Code that runs in the kernel to communicate with hardware device.
+Code that runs in the kernel to communicate with hardware devices.
 ```

 ##### Module